-(d) Outside of New York and Los Angeles
+(b) Outside of New York and Los Angeles

-- (i) To the extent that a rate for a classification is specified in the ASA, Employees not covered by the New York or Los Angeles rates shall be paid at the applicable rates under the then current ASA.
-This paragraph shall not apply to employees employed on the Grandfathered Series or in Chicago and San Francisco. - (ii) For those classifications that do not have a rate specified in the ASA (including but not limited to production office coordinators, assistant production office coordinators, art department coordinators), employees shall be paid the applicable minimum wage rates that are set forth on the attached Wage Rate Appendices, with a 3% increase effective January 1, 2015.
-Effective January 1, 2016, 2017 and 2018, the then-current rates for these positions shall increase by the same percentages as the most recent rate increase under the Los Angeles Basic Agreement (e.g., the percentage increase, if any, that becomes effective on August 1 of 2015 shall be applied to the rates under the CBAs effective January 1, 2016.) - (e) One-hour film series wage rates and one-half hour film and digital series wage rates shall lag one (1) year for the first two (2) production seasons. - (f) There are no guarantees of employment beyond one (1) day for daily employees and one (1) week for weekly employees.
-Wage rates for weekly employees may be prorated for the first and last weeks of employment and in connection with a production hiatus. - (g) No employee employed on a production shall suffer a reduction in his or her wage rate during the current production or the current production season as a result of the adoption of any new wage schedule.
+(i) To the extent that a rate for a classification is specified in the ASA, persons not covered by the New York or Los Angeles rates shall be paid at the applicable rates under the then current ASA.
+This paragraph shall not apply to persons employed in San Francisco and Chicago.
+Persons employed in San Francisco shall be paid in accordance with Appendix E of this Agreement.
+Persons employed in Chicago shall be paid in accordance with Appendix F of this Agreement.

+(ii) For those classifications that do not have a rate specified in the ASA (including but not limited to production office coordinators, assistant production office coordinators, art department coordinators), employees shall be paid the applicable minimum wage rates that are set forth on the attached Wage Rate Appendices A and B. Effective January 1, 2022, the then-current rates for these positions shall increase by the same percentages as the most recent rate increase under the Los Angeles Basic Agreement (e.g., the percentage increase, if any, that becomes effective on August 1 of 2021 shall be applied to the rates under the CBAs effective January 1, 2022.)

+(c) One-hour film series wage rates and one-half hour film and digital series wage rates shall lag one (1) year for the first two (2) production seasons.

+(d) There are no guarantees of employment beyond one (1) day for daily employees and one (1) week for weekly employees.
+Wage rates for weekly employees may be prorated for the first and last weeks of employment and in connection with a production hiatus.

+(e) No employee employed on a production shall suffer a reduction in his or her wage rate during the current production or the current production season as a result of the adoption of any new wage schedule.